Our Services

 Helpful Resources

-Renal strains stress the kidney’s filtering units and blood vessels, causing tiny tears that let red blood cells leak into the urine.
-Common triggers include high blood pressure, inflammation, blockages from stones or tumors, trauma, and even Hantavirus infection.
+Renal strains damage the kidney's filtering units (glomeruli) and blood vessels, creating tiny tears that allow red blood cells to leak into the urine—a condition known as hematuria.
+The most common causes include high blood pressure, inflammation (glomerulonephritis), blockages from kidney stones or tumors, physical trauma, and infections like Hantavirus.

 Hematuria—commonly known as blood in the urine—is a symptom that can surprise and concern anyone.
 While it often points to a minor issue, it can sometimes signal a more serious kidney problem.
 This article explains why renal strains lead to bleeding, explores key causes (including Hantavirus), and offers guidance on when to seek medical help.